Minimal exponents of hyperplane sections: a conjecture of Teissier: Hodge ideals for families with constant Milnor number

 with equality for general $t\in T$.
 For the finite morphism $\tau$, we know that the map

 is upper-semicontinuous, and it is constant if and only if $\tau$ is flat.
-We thus deduce from (\ref{eq4_spectrum}) and (\ref{eq_conseq_restriction2}) that $\tau$ is flat and in (\ref{eq_conseq_restriction2}) we have equality for all $t\in T$.
+We thus deduce from (\ref{eq4_spectrum}) and (\ref{eq_conseq_restriction2}) that the inclusion in (\ref{eq_conseq_restriction2}) is an equality for all $t\in T$ and that $\tau$ is flat.
 This completes the proof of the theorem. \end{proof}